- Get Help

 HELP FOR FACULTY AND STAFF

-If you have experienced sexual violence you can get help from SFU’s Sexual Violence Support and Prevention Office (SVSPO).
+If you have experienced sexual violence you can get help from SFU’s Sexual Violence Support & Prevention Office (SVSPO).
 You can get help no matter when or where the incident took place.

-· If you want to tell someone about what happened, or to make a report: Go to Make a Report
+· If you want to talk to someone about what happened, visit our Contact Us page.

 The SVSPO is a safe place where you can share your experience without being judged.
 Our approach is survivor-centred and trauma-informed.
 Our aim is to empower you to choose what support you need.

-If you don’t feel comfortable coming to the office, we can meet you somewhere else.
-We provide support to all campuses and can arrange an appointment at the Surrey or Downtown campus.
+If you don’t feel comfortable coming to the office (Diamond Alumni Centre, Burnaby campus), we can meet you somewhere else.
+We provide support to all campuses and can arrange an appointment anywhere in the Lower Mainland.
 We help coordinate access to other SFU services to minimize you having to retell your experience.

 We provide free and confidential assistance, including: